-Today, ThermoLift is based out of the Advanced Energy Center at Stony Brook University, has 20 full time employees, and has raised nearly $12 million in funding, including grants from both the US Department of Energy and the New York State Research and Development Authority.
-The ThermoLift system is a natural gas driven air conditioner and heat pump that can replace building heating, cooling, and hot-water systems with a single appliance.
-This appliance is an advanced Vuilleumier Heat Pump (VHP) that can provide a 30-50% reduction in building heating and cooling energy consumption and costs, as well as associated reductions in greenhouse gas emissions.
+Today, ThermoLift is based in the Advanced Energy Center at Stony Brook University, has an engineering center in Livonia, MI, and has raised over $21 million in funding, including grants from both the U.S. Department of Energy and the New York State Research and Development Authority.
+The ThermoLift system is a natural gas-driven air conditioner and cold-climate heat pump that can replace building heating, cooling, and hot-water systems with a single device.
+It can provide a 30-50% reduction in building heating and cooling energy consumption and costs, as well as associated reductions in greenhouse gas emissions.